jodastephen/railmodel/CR2-Swirl-SWLondon.md

 From Epsom to Temple
 --------------------
 * CR2 changing to District at VIC in 42-44m at 6tph
+* LHD-WAT changing to Northern (West End) at WAT changing to District at CHX in 45-51m at 4tph (+5m)
 * LHD-WAT changing to BAL-VIC at CLJ changing to District at VIC in 49-53m at 4tph (+8m)

 From Epsom to Farringdon